illegal migration bill – 7 reasons to reject the bill

 So far, the UK Government has a returns agreement with only Albania, Georgia, Nigeria, India, Pakistan and Serbia, and has only managed to reach a third-country agreement with Rwanda.

-The Home Secretary will have the power to detain people for 28 days (or more), meaning that the Government could need to detain thousands of vulnerable people.
+The Home Secretary now has the power to detain people for 28 days (or more), meaning that the Government could detain thousands of vulnerable people.

 This policy is only going to cost the taxpayer more.
 The annual financial cost of operating the UK’s detention system for the year ending March 2022 was around £94 million.